mattdibi/eclipsecon-keyboard-talk/slides.md

 ![w:700](./media/miryoku/1_base/miryoku-base-layer.png)

 <!--
-Letters are where we expect them to be.
+Let's start with the basics: simple characters are where we expect them to be.
 -->

 ---